“UNFORGETTABLE MARKETING: HOW TO BUILD LONG-TERM RELATIONSHIPS IN A SHORT-TERM WORLD”

-These hands-on, problem-solving breakout discussions require live, active audience participation.
+This presentation has a foundation based on hands-on, problem-solving breakout discussions which require live, active audience participation.
 The facilitated group discussions are great for small groups interested in experiencing an engaging dialogue and to collaborate after plenary sessions.
 The effectiveness of this program format requires full and complete participation from all attendees.

 Attendees should be receptive to this type of format and willing to actively discuss the specific topic and key issues within the industry with the marketing facilitator.
 This format allows participants to connect with potential collaborators, share relevant examples and best practices from their business, consider new ideas with other attendees and contribute towards group problem-solving endeavors.
 These led discussions provide an informal exchange of ideas.

 These hands-on sessions reinforce previously learned skills as well as new tactics all while building upon a solid foundation of effective communication, building relationships and basic branding.

 Please note: Slideshows and handouts have been found to distract and even disrupt facilitated group discussions.
 Additionally, providing candy, games, activities, contests and/or prizes will not be provided unless explicitly requested.
 In a group setting, attention is often already limited and we have found that the “clean and simple” approach helps keep attendees focused and engaged.